SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection

+\textbf{DIOR-R}\cite{cheng2022anchor} is an oriented bounding box extension of the original DIOR dataset\cite{li2020object}.
+For the \textbf{partially labeled data setting}, we randomly sample 10\%, 20\%, and 30\% of the training images as labeled data, treating the remaining images as unlabeled.
+For the \textbf{fully labeled data setting}, we use the training set as labeled data and the test set as unlabeled data.
+The performance is reported under the validation set.

-\textbf{The nuScenes Dataset}~\cite{caesar2020nuscenes} is a large-scale oriented 3D object detection dataset containing 1,000 distinct scenarios and 1.4M oriented 3D bounding boxes from 10 categories.
+\textbf{nuScenes}~\cite{caesar2020nuscenes} is a large-scale oriented 3D object detection dataset containing 1,000 distinct scenarios and 1.4M oriented 3D bounding boxes from 10 categories.
 These scenarios are recorded with a 32-beam LiDAR, six surround-view cameras, and five radars.
-The scenes are officially split into 700/150/150 scenes for the training/validation/test set.
 Each scene has 20s video frames and is fully annotated with 3D bounding boxes every 0.5 seconds.
 For the \textbf{partially labeled data setting}, we randomly sample 1/12, 1/6, and 1/3 annotated frames from the training set as labeled data and set the remaining training frames as unlabeled data.
 For the \textbf{fully labeled data setting}, we set all annotated frames from the training set as labeled data and unannotated frames as unlabeled data.
 We use the mAP and NDS as the primary metrics.
-Higher values indicate better performance, and the detailed information can be found in ~\cite{caesar2020nuscenes}.
+Higher values indicate better performance and the detailed information can be found in ~\cite{caesar2020nuscenes}.